 Our lab studies the biological basis of behavior using an animal with a very simple nervous system, the roundworm Caenorhabditis elegans.
 C. elegans is one of the most popular organisms for studies in genetics, neurobiology, developmental biology, and other biology research fields.
 C. elegans produces a wide variety of behaviors which can be influenced by experience, i.e. the worm can learn and remember.

 Our main focus currently concerns the mechanisms by which bacteria (the worm's food source) blocks olfactory adaptation in a pair of primary olfactory neurons called the AWC neurons.
-Olfactory adaptation is observed in all sensory modalities and involves a reduction in the response to a stimulus after prolonged exposure to the stimulus.
+Adaptation is observed in all sensory modalities and involves a reduction in the response to a stimulus after prolonged exposure to the stimulus.
 The presence of bacteria decreases adaptation to odors, such that worms remain responsive to odors associated with their food source.
-This work is being carried out in collaboration with Dr. Noelle L'Etoile and her team of researchers at the University of California, Davis.
+This work is being carried out in collaboration with Dr. Noelle L'Etoile and her team of researchers at the University of California, San Francisco.

 These studies address a critical and basic biological question about how, at a molecular and cellular level, multiple inputs into a nervous system are integrated to generate ecologically advantageous behaviors.
 Furthermore, this system is an example of sensory plasticity being regulated by a reward, and as such could reveal new and important insights into processes involved in drug addiction and eating disorders.
 Our lab currently is focusing on three projects aimed at elucidating how bacteria block olfactory adaptation.